-10. Please share a time when you had to problem solve in the middle of a client call.
+10. Can you share an example of a time when you had to problem solve in the middle of a client call?

 Problem-solving skills go hand in hand with the interpersonal skills necessary for a successful inside medical sales career.
 Interviewers want to know you have experience remaining calm in these stressful situations.